Multilingual Vision-Language Models, A Survey: Multilingual Vision-Language Models

-\paragraph{PEFT-CLIP} \citet{zhang-etal-2023-parameter} identified performance disparities across languages in mCLIP, attributing these inconsistencies to uneven language distribution during pre-training.
-To address this limitation, they employed machine translation to get more parallel sentences.
-Their training objective combines the original cross-lingual loss with an additional term that minimizes mean squared error between translated and natural sentence representations.
-They use parameter-efficient fine-tuning (PEFT) techniques, including Adapters, Compacter, and LoRA \citep{he_li_zhang_yang_wang_2023}, to reduce computational requirements.
-Despite these innovations, improvements on retrieval datasets such as XTD \citep{aggarwal2020} and Multi30k \citep{barrault-etal-2018-findings} remained modest, typically ranging from 1--2 percentage points compared to mCLIP.
+\paragraph{PEFT-CLIP.} \badgeDualEncoder{}~\badgeParams{420M}~\badgeDate{05/2023}\quad \citet{zhang-etal-2023-parameter} identified performance disparities across languages in mCLIP due to uneven language distribution during pre-training.
+They addressed this by using machine translation to generate additional parallel sentences and employing parameter-efficient fine-tuning techniques.
+Their training objective combines the original cross-lingual loss with a mean-squared-error term between the translated and original sentence representations.
+Despite these innovations, improvements on retrieval datasets are rather small compared to mCLIP.

-\paragraph{NLLB-CLIP} \citet{visheratin2023} used the NLLB translation model \citep{nllbteam2022languageleftbehindscaling} to extend vision-language capabilities to the 200 languages covered by FLORES-200 \citep{nllbteam2022languageleftbehindscaling}.
-The approach involved translating two existing retrieval datasets—XTD \citep{aggarwal2020} and Flickr30k \citep{young-etal-2014-image}—into multiple languages.
-They replace the text encoder with LASER NLLB, and the entire model undergoes fine-tuning on the expanded multilingual datasets.
-Evaluation results demonstrate substantial improvements for low-resource languages.
+\paragraph{NLLB-CLIP.} \badgeDualEncoder{}~\badgeParams{420M}~\badgeDate{09/2023}\quad \citet{visheratin2023} used the NLLB translation model \citep{nllbteam2022languageleftbehindscaling} to extend CLIP to the 200 languages covered by NLLB.
+They machine-translated the retrieval datasets XTD \citep{aggarwal2020} and Flickr30k \citep{young-etal-2014-image}, replaced the text encoder with LASER NLLB, and fine-tuned the entire model on the expanded multilingual datasets.
+In this way, they reached substantial improvements for the low-resource languages of XM3600.
+However, on XTD, they did not outperform the state-of-the art models.